kartoza/rir-dashboard/sphinx/source/pages/administration/geography_management.md

 1.	**Adding a Geography level**: Let’s start in  ‘Site Administration’.
 “Scroll” down to ‘Geometry Level Instances’ and “select” ‘+Add’.
 “Add” the name and description to your instance.
 Go back to the main page of your instance.
 Below the ‘Program Interventions’ panel are three icons; ‘Indicator Management’, ‘Geography Management’, and ‘Instance Management’.
 	  	 “Click” on the ‘Geography Management’ icon.
-You will be redirected to the ‘Geography View’ map page and you will see that in the top right corner there is an '+uploaded' button.
+You will be redirected to the ‘Geography View’ map page and you will see that in the top right corner there is an '+uploader' button.
 "Select" this button and start filling in the form.
 The first thing you need to do is "add" the data for the geography level.
+Once the data is uploaded, you will be able to fill in the rest of the form.
 Please note that the country level does not have a parent level. <br><br>

 2.	**Geography Level Arrangement**: